pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     ![This image won't be a figure](/url/of/image.png)\

-Note that in reveal.js slide shows, an image in a paragraph by itself that has the `stretch` class will fill the screen, and the caption and figure tags will be omitted.
+Note that in reveal.js slide shows, an image in a paragraph by itself that has the `r-stretch` class will fill the screen, and the caption and figure tags will be omitted.

 #### Extension: `link_attributes` ####